cloudyr/googleCloudStorageR/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-Possibly mis-spelled words in DESCRIPTION:
-  API (5:49)

-* API is spelt correctly

 ---

 ## Reverse dependencies

-I have checked the two packages that depend on this package:
+I have checked the three packages that depend on this package:

 * googleAnalyticsR
 * bigQueryR
+* googleComputeEngineR

 There were no issues.